Table of Contents

 - Stepantsminda / Kazbegi – Hiking up to the famous Gergeti Trinity Church was the experience we wanted to have the most while in Georgia.
 Our research showed that it’d probably be easiest if we stayed in Kazbegi for at least one night, as opposed to making a hurried day-trip there.
 Taking a marshrutka from Tbilisi, we arrived in Kazbegi at about noon.
 We checked into our room at Soso Burduli’s Guesthouse (affiliate link), quickly changed into hiking clothes, and then began the climb before too many clouds rolled in.
 Our host was friendly, and our room was clean, had good Wifi, comfortable beds, and piping-hot radiators.
 (We were surprised how chilly it got in the mountains at night — even in early September.)
 The property also had a pleasant balcony, which offered magnificent views of the church and Mount Kazbek.
 I sat on that terrace for about an hour at sundown and then did the same at sunrise the next morning.
 I just couldn’t get enough of those vistas!

-- Tbilisi – We spent about one month in Tbilisi, in total.
+- Tbilisi – We spent about three months in Tbilisi, in total.
 Since our apartments sometimes had bookings that prevented us from extending, we got a chance to try out a few properties:

 - Cozy Apartments in Old Tbilisi (affiliate link) – Nata has several apartments for rent in this building in Old Tbilisi.
 We stayed in two of the one-bedroom apartments, each of which had a balcony.
 (One balcony overlooked the somewhat-green back yard, while the other balcony faced the city.
 Rooftops across the street obstructed the view a bit, but it was pleasant enjoying meals outside and watching the happenings below.)
 Both apartments were sparkling clean and brand new, with a great attention to detail.
 The kitchen was fully stocked, and we had a washing machine and clothing lines for washing and drying clothes.
 To get to the attractions, we had to walk downhill, then cross a pedestrian-only bridge.
 We were able to reach the Sulphur Baths in about 15-20 minutes.